Sami-Kal/Health-Insurance-Claims-Analytics/README.md

 * Interactive slicers and drill-down functionality
 * Dashboard optimization and formatting

 # Dashboard Pages
 ## 1. Executive Summary
 Provides an executive overview of healthcare claims performance.

 ### Key KPIs
 * Total Claims Cost
 * Average Claim Cost
 * High-Cost Member Percentage
 * Smoker Cost Ratio

 ### Visualizations
 * Claims Cost by Region
 * Claims Cost by Risk Segment
 * Average Claim Cost by Age Group

-Purpose:

-Provide executives with a concise overview of portfolio performance and healthcare cost distribution.
+Purpose: Provide executives with a concise overview of portfolio performance and healthcare cost distribution.

 ## 2. Cost Driver Analysis
 Identifies the major factors influencing healthcare claims.

 ### Visualizations
 * Average Claim Cost (Smokers vs Non-Smokers)
 * Insurance Cost by BMI Category
 * Age vs Insurance Cost (Scatter Plot)
 * Claims Cost by Region
 * Average Claim Cost by Gender

-Purpose:

-Understand the variables contributing most significantly to healthcare expenditure.
+Purpose: Understand the variables contributing most significantly to healthcare expenditure.

 ## 3. Risk Segmentation
 Analyzes member risk concentration.

 ### Visualizations
 * Claims Cost by Risk Cohort
 * Risk Cohort Distribution by Region
 * High-Risk Members by Age Group
 * Top 10% High-Cost Members

-Purpose:

-Support proactive risk management and identify populations requiring targeted interventions.
+Purpose: Support proactive risk management and identify populations requiring targeted interventions.

 ## 4. Business Insights & Recommendations

-Summarizes the key findings and provides actionable recommendations for healthcare decision-makers.
+This page summarizes the key findings and provides actionable recommendations for healthcare decision-makers.

 # Business Questions Answered
 This dashboard answers the following business questions:
 1. Which demographic group incurs the highest healthcare costs?
 2. How much more expensive are smokers compared to non-smokers?
 3. Which regions contribute the highest healthcare expenditure?
 4. What proportion of members are classified as high-cost?
 5. How concentrated are healthcare costs among high-risk members?
 6. Which age groups should be prioritized for preventive healthcare interventions?
 7. Which factors contribute most significantly to rising insurance costs?

 # Key Insights
 * Healthcare costs are highly concentrated among High-Risk members, indicating that a relatively small segment of the insured population accounts for a substantial share of total claims expenditure.
 * Smoking remains one of the strongest predictors of increased healthcare costs, with smokers generating significantly higher average claims than non-smokers.
 * Claims costs vary across geographical regions, suggesting opportunities for region-specific healthcare planning and resource allocation.
 * Middle-aged and older adults generally incur higher average healthcare costs than younger members, highlighting the importance of age-targeted preventive care.
 * Risk segmentation provides a practical framework for identifying members who may benefit from early intervention and disease management programs.

 # Business Recommendations

-Based on the analysis, the following recommendations are proposed:
+The following recommendations are proposed:
 ### 1. Strengthen Preventive Care Programs
 Develop targeted wellness and preventive healthcare initiatives for high-risk and high-cost populations to reduce future claims.
 ### 2. Implement Risk-Based Care Management
 Use risk segmentation to identify members requiring proactive monitoring and personalized healthcare interventions.
 ### 3. Promote Smoking Cessation Programs
 Invest in smoking cessation initiatives to reduce long-term healthcare costs and improve member health outcomes.
 ### 4. Optimize Regional Resource Allocation
 Allocate healthcare resources based on regional claims patterns to improve operational efficiency and healthcare accessibility.
 ### 5. Monitor High-Cost Members
 Continuously monitor members contributing disproportionately to healthcare expenditure to enable early intervention and effective cost management.

 # Business Value

-This dashboard enables healthcare executives to:
+This dashboard/report enables healthcare executives to:
 * Identify key drivers of healthcare expenditure.
 * Improve strategic resource allocation.
 * Strengthen risk management practices.